-What if I cannot help being absent on an assessment day because I am sick, or attending a funeral or have another serious reason for being away?
+What if I cannot help being absent because I am sick, or attending a funeral or another reason for being away?

-The school will provide you with a time to be assessed when you are ready.
+The school will provide you with a time to be catch up when you are ready.
 You should get a parent to phone the school in the morning to let the office know that you will be absent.
 You must bring a note from your parents or a doctor's certificate to explain your absence.